InjectiveLabs/mainnet-genesis-dryrun/GENESIS-CEREMONY.md

     ```
     cp external-val.json ./gentx/<moniker>.json
     ```
-7. Finally, to participate in this ceremony, transfer your INJ genesis stake amount to Peggy contract address and send a message in discord.
+7. Finally, to participate in this ceremony, transfer your INJ genesis stake amount to Peggy proxy contract address and send a message with Ethereum tx hash in discord.

 ## A Note about your Validator Signing Key